rohithuppala-code/INVENTORY_MANAGEMENT_SYSTEM-TRINWO-/README.md

 # TRINWO SOLUTIONS Inventory Management System
 A modern inventory management system with a React frontend(UI) and Node.js/Express backend.

+For admin registering:
+1.First in backend folder run: node generateAdminHash.js file to set ur admin pass and hash it and copy it
+2. Now in mongodb atlas in our database users section manually insert the below one {
+  "name":" Admin name",
+  "email": "Admin email",
+  "password": "copied  hashed password",
+  "role": "admin",
+  "isActive": true,
+  "createdAt": { "$date": "0000-00-00T00:00:00.000Z" },
+  "updatedAt": { "$date": "0000-00-00T00:00:00.000Z" }
+}
+3. after this normally signin with admin email and your normal password

 Folder Structure
 ```
 project/